millette/pwnd/readme.md

 This module would not be possible without the [haveibeenpwned][] project.

+## Requirements
+Written in server-side JavaScript and tested on Debian GNU/Linux.

+### node
+You'll need the latest LTS, node 8.9.0 or above.

+### 7-zip
+You'll need [7zip][] or 7zip-full to decompress.
+7zip is sufficient.

 ## Password files
 Grab the 3 password files from <https://haveibeenpwned.com/Passwords>, about 5.4 GiB in total, and decompress them where you installed this package.
-You'll need [7zip][] or 7zip-full to decompress.
-7zip is sufficient.

 Decompress all 3 text files to the wrk/ directory.